-According to tolerance test, it could be seen that tolerance to lead was higher at low concentration of lead in the seedlings of V. unguiculata.
-These results showed that the reason of tolerance against heavy metals might be a physiological association of the tolerance mechanism to these metals.
-The seedling growth of V. unguiculata showed high percentage of tolerance to lead at 20 ppm concentration.
-The treatment of 100 ppm concentration of lead produced lowest percentage of tolerance in seedling of cowpea.
+According to the tolerance test, it could be seen that tolerance to lead was higher at low concentration of lead in the seedlings of Vigna unguiculata L. These results showed that the reason of tolerance against heavy metals might be a physiological association of the tolerance mechanism to these metals.
+The seedling growth of V. unguiculata L. showed a high percentage of tolerance to lead at 20 ppm concentration.
+The treatment of 100 ppm concentration of lead produced the lowest percentage of tolerance in the cowpea the seedlings in the present study.

-149 It is concluded, that concentration of heavy metals like lead and other metals in the 150 environment has been increased due to automobiles, industries, agro chemicals and anthropogenic 151 activities and responsible for limiting the crop yield.
-Lead is found highly toxic pollutant for plants.
-The results showed that treatment of different concentrations of lead to the seedlings of V. unguiculata 152 153 responded differently with the increasing contamination exposure as 20, 40, 60, 80 and 100 ppm.
-The 154 response of V. unguiculata seedlings in the form of tolerance indices to lead treatment was found 155 suitable pollutant indicator to study the deleterious effects of the lead.
-The present findings proved the 156 deleterious effects of lead at higher concentration to the seedlings of V. unguiculata.
-The information from the present studies would be helpful in understanding the level of lead tolerance in seedlings of 157 V. unguiculata while growing in lead polluted areas.
-Heavy reliance on metals containing 158 159 agrochemicals such as fungicides, nematicide, and pesticides (Lead arsenate) can be discouraged.
-160 The continuous release of lead into the immediate environment may endanger the growth performance of other crops.
-Current research shows that lead treatment at different concentration has 161 162 produced an important effect on seed germination and seedling growth of V. unguiculata.
+It is concluded, that concentration of heavy metals like lead and other metals in the environment has been increased due to automobiles, industries, agrochemicals and anthropogenic activities and are responsible for limiting the crop yield.
+Lead is found to be a highly toxic pollutant for plants.
+The results showed that treatment of different concentrations of lead to the seedlings of V. unguiculata L. responded differently with the increasing contamination exposure as 20, 40, 60, 80 and 100 ppm.
+The response of V. unguiculata L. seedlings in the form of tolerance indices to lead treatment was found suitable pollutant indicator to study the deleterious effects of the lead.
+The present findings proved the deleterious effects of lead at a higher concentration to the seedlings of V. unquiculata L. The information from the studies would helpful present be in understanding the level of lead tolerance in seedlings of V. unguiculata L. while growing in lead polluted areas.
+Heavy reliance on metals containing agrochemicals such as fungicides, nematicides, and pesticides (Lead arsenate) should be discouraged.
+The continuous release of lead into the immediate environment may endanger the growth performance of other crops.
+Current research shows that lead treatment at different concentration has produced an important effect on seed germination and seedling growth of V. unguiculata L.